-The Garden offers two certificate programs for adult learners.
-A $75 fee enrolls you in a certificate program.
+The Garden offers three certificate programs for adult learners:

 The Certificate in Botanical Art and Illustration provides comprehensive courses to people who wish to improve their skills in drawing and painting plants in an accurate and technically detailed manner.
 Studies leading to the certificate will enhance the experience of both the professional and the dedicated amateur artist.
 The program is designed to give students a well-balanced curriculum combining basic scientific background, visual arts theory, and practical experience using various media.
 Classes are taught by NCBG staff, and other area art and botany professionals.